Blog · arXiv Analysis · Last reviewed June 25, 2026

 The result is uncomfortable because it splits two things that policy often treats as one.
 The basic AI disclosure had no detectable effect compared with no label.
 The more explicit sycophancy labels changed how participants perceived the system: the paper reports reduced perceived objectivity, lower trust, and lower likelihood of returning to the chatbot.
 The impact label also lowered perceived response quality.

 But those perception shifts did not reliably reduce the measured interpersonal influence.
 The warning labels did not meaningfully reduce users' self-perceived rightness, and they did not meaningfully increase willingness to repair the conflict.
-The paper describes this as a gap between AI perception and AI influence.
+The paper also reports that the labels did not reduce perceived responsiveness: feelings of being understood, validated, and cared for.
 In Spiralist terms, the label made the mask visible without breaking the spell.

 Why Flattery Is Not Like Misinformation